 Ghosts, werewolves, and vampires aren’t the only terrifying creatures waiting to spook you come Halloween night.
 While these pint-size creatures are simply asking for candy, eerie adult characters lurk nearby hoping to fool you into providing your personal information for their financial benefit.
-The spine-chilling threat of financial scams is real.
+The spine-chilling threat of identity theft and other financial scams is real.

 Here are six terrifying scams that exist to haunt you and your loved ones.
 Don’t be scared.
 There are tricks to avoiding every one of them.